isabella232/presentation-druxt_101/slides.md

 The Druxt module for Drupal handles all third party requirements, and provides a read-only permission to enable the Nuxxt modules to consume the required data.

 The intent is to remove the requirement on this module in favour of a Drupal native solution.

+Get in touch if you wish to help!
 -->

 ---